 |Year||Domestic Relations Caseload||Total Statewide Caseload|

 The number of criminal cases in Arkansas courts counts to 474,081, with 39,765 felony cases and 434,316 misdemeanors accordingly.

 AR has 28 Circuit Courts with 121 judges presiding.
-The Circuit Courts have general jurisdiction in the state and are split into five divisions: criminal, civil, domestic relations, domestic violence, child support, probate and real estate, and juvenile.
+These courts have general jurisdiction in the state and are split into five divisions: criminal, civil, domestic relations, domestic violence, child support, probate and real estate, and juvenile.
 These divisions help specialize the types of cases making it easier for the courts and patrons.
 Judges serve a six-year term and are elected into office.
-To qualify to be a Circuit Court judge, the person must have worked as a licensed attorney for six years before being elected.
-Some Circuit Court divisions have their own website to help users navigate the court structure and process.
+To qualify to be a Circuit judge, the person must have worked as a licensed attorney for six years before being elected.
+Some Circuit divisions have their own website to help users navigate the court structure and process.
 The Circuit Clerk is in charge of documentation.

-The District Courts of Arkansas are its courts of limited jurisdiction.
-District Courts are split into two divisions, State District Courts and Local District Courts.
-AR has 15 State District Courts with 25 judges serving them full time.
-The Local District Courts have only part-time judges.
-The District Courts exercise territorial jurisdiction over matters within their district.
-Generally, they try cases for misdemeanors, violations of city ordinances, contract, and personal property cases of $25,000 or less, small claims matters of $5,000 or less and preliminary felony hearings.
-All District Courts are governed by the Arkansas District Judges Council which is made up of all the District Court judges in the state.
+The District Courts are its courts of limited jurisdiction.
+These courts are split into two divisions, State and Local.
+AR has 15 State Districts with 25 judges serving them full time.
+The Local Districts have only part-time judges.
+The Districts exercise territorial jurisdiction over matters within their district.
+Generally, they try case types for misdemeanors, violations of city ordinances, contract, and personal property cases of $25,000 or less, small claims matters of $5,000 or less and preliminary felony hearings.
+All Districts are governed by the state District Judges Council which is made up of all the District judges in the state.